+Yes.
 A life insurance policy is an important financial asset.
 The policy represents a claim to a series of potential future cash flows.
 Because the policy itself can be objectively categorized as an asset, this means that it necessarily ought to have some sort of monetary value.
-But how do you know how much your life insurance policy is worth at any given point in time?
-If you wanted to, could you potentially sell your life insurance policy in order to receive cash today?

 There are a few distinct variables that will directly impact your ability to sell your life insurance policy.
 Typically, you need to be at least 65 years old and also have a policy that is expected to last longer than you are expected to live.
 Though predicting the exact date you are going to pass away is obviously something that is beyond both your and your insurance company’s ability to do, this prediction is generally determined by your current health and the average life expectancy for your given demographic.

-Other factors that influence the current exchange value of your life insurance policy are the total amount you are covered for, the amount (if any) of equity you have already accumulated, and the amount of premiums you still have due to pay.
+There are many factors that influence the current exchange value of your life insurance policy.
+For example: total amount you are covered for, the amount (if any) of equity you have already accumulated, and the amount of premiums you still have due to pay.
 If the premiums due are relatively low and the coverage is relatively high (typically $100,000 or above), then your policy may be a very attractive asset to certain investors.

 The most obvious reason you would want to sell your life insurance policy is that you no longer need the coverage and you would prefer to get cash today.
 If you have outlived your spouse, your children are grown and financially independent, or you no longer have any financial dependents, then it might make much more sense to exchange your policy for cash instead of continuing to pay for unnecessary coverage.